 When did the stormwater fee go into effect?

 The City of Raleigh started collecting the stormwater fee in March 2004.
-There were rate increases in 2016 and 2020.
-Another fee increase is going into effect on July 1, 2021.

 Who pays the stormwater fee?

 All property owners in City of Raleigh limits.
 This applies to properties with more than 400 square feet of impervious surface.

 Raleigh residents are billed monthly.
 This fee is on the same bill for water and sewer services.
 If you do not receive water and sewer services from the City of Raleigh, you will get a separate stormwater services bill.

 Impervious area is hard surface on a property that does not allow rain to soak into ground.
 This includes roofs, garages, carports, storage sheds, commercial buildings, driveways, sidewalks, parking lots, and patios.

 Why is the fee based on impervious area?

 The fee structure reflects the amount of runoff coming from each property.
 The more hard surface area on a property, the more stormwater flows to pipes and streams.
 The fee is set up so that properties that produce more runoff, pay a higher stormwater fee.
 This helps the City of Raleigh manage how stormwater flows in Raleigh.